waynegm/WMPlugin-Docs/content/en/docs/Plugins/ExternalAttrib/index.md

 categories: ["docs"]
 tags: ["ExternalAttrib", "python"]
 ---
+{{% refs %}}

-This attribute plugin for the open source seismic interpretation platform [opendtect] allows attributes to be developed in Python.
+This attribute plugin for the open source seismic interpretation platform [OpendTect] allows attributes to be developed in Python.

 ## Description
 With this plugin it is possible to calculate single and multitrace attributes using a Python script.
 The plugin supports multi-trace multi-attribute input and multi-attribute output as well as parallel execution.

 **NOTE:** *Releases prior to 6.0.2 allowed multi-trace multi-attribute input only if all the attributes were in the same multi-attribute volume.
 In releases from 6.0.2 onward this limitation has been removed.*